princekham/Tasmota/PZEM-004T.md

   ### From Flespi
   - create a token (master token)
-  - create a device
+  - create a device (which is under 'Telematics Hub')
     - choose device type - MQTT
     - device name - as you wish
   - device identifier - tasmota topic name
-      - create a channel
+      - create a channel (which is under 'Telematics Hub')
         - Protocol Id - mqqt
         - flespi MQTT broker - token no
         - topic - use topic from Tasmota console
       - JSON Payload
         - Device Identification field - tasmota topic name
         - parameter